joshbooks/JoshDB/README.md

    different directory, then checkout master, and figure out how to put this stuff into master and do the features people care about using this stuff
+ - So it turns out if inside the messages I store the time at which the messages entered different stages of the message pipeline and what message each message is in relation to I should be able to implement something like CoDel across my entire database.
+This requires the message trie logic from master.
+ - This timing information can be deleted as part of the compression/ archival/consolidation of old messages described in master.
+ - let's maybe do some persistence stuff now